ChaoticAurora/chaoticaurora.github.io/content/posts/experiments/postprocess.md

 # Speedline Shader
 To convey Speed I tried to make a screenspace shader that adds a vignette of speedlines that flash in random positions.
 This effect was inspired by the anime style to show speed.
-Eventually I decided to use a particle system to convey speed instead because it fitted the style of [that game](/posts/team/golfrush/) better
+Eventually I decided to use a particle system to convey speed instead because it fitted the style of [that game](/posts/team/golfrush/) better.